luau-lang/luau/rfcs/syntax-static-imports.md

 Instead of `import from`, a previous iteration of the RFC proposed the `!import` syntax, which was met with objection as it did not stylistically fit with Luau as a language.

 Instead of `=` for renaming modules, a previous idea was to use `::`, but this had the potential to introduce ambiguity with the expression it appeared after. `=` is less susceptible to this because it is already used after left-hand expressions when assigning values.

+Instead of `local` for importing members to the current namespace, `*` was considered (as in `import * from "foo/bar/baz"`) but this made the syntax for `local`-ing individual members awkward and inconsistent.

 It may instead be more appropriate to try and investigate whether the extended features of this import statement can be better addressed by more general features such as generalised destructuring of values at runtime.
 However, these RFCs appear to struggle to reconcile syntax desires with backwards compatibility restrictions.
 [The RFC can be found here.](https://github.com/Roblox/luau/pull/629).